Why become a referral agent?

 Are there hidden fees?
 This looks too easy!

 You are probably already aware, but the State charges fees that are required to maintain your license status.
-General Referral never pads these fees, we just pass them along to the state.
+General Referral never pads these fees, we collect then from you and pass them along to the state.
+The State of New Jersey does not accept personal checks from agents.

 Are there any discounts available?

 While we have offered discounts in the past, there are no plans for future offers.
-You can check out our current offers.
+Click here to check out our current offers.

 For existing members, we always have two offers available: (i) receive a one year credit for each new agent you help us recruit and (ii) we waive your membership fee for the following year every time you refer three closed deals in the current period.